Illumina/hap.py/doc/happy.md

 When comparing two VCFs, genotype and allele mismatches are counted both as false-positives and as false-negatives.
-Truth sets like Platinum Genomes or NIST/Genome in a Bottle also include "confident call regions", which show places where the truth dataset does not expect variant calls.
+Truth sets like Platinum Genomes or NIST/Genome in a Bottle also include "confident call regions", which show places where the truth dataset does not expect variant calls, or selects a subset of truth variants that are high-confidence.

-Hap.py can use these regions to count query variant calls that do not match truth calls and which fall into  these regions as false positives.
+Hap.py uses these regions to count query variant calls outside these regions as unknown (UNK), query variant calls inside these regions either as TP or FP.

 Full List of Command line Options
 ---------------------------------